-For those of you who follow me actively on Instagram, you may know that I have Type 1 diabetes.
-I only got diagnosed about a year ago, and from diagnosis to day-to-day management I am looking forward to sharing my story with you over the next few months.
+For those of you who follow me actively on Instagram, you may know that I have Type 1 diabetes (T1D).
+I was diagnosed with T1D about a year ago, and from diagnosis to day-to-day management, I am looking forward to sharing my story with you.

 Thriving with Diabetes Helped by the Accu-Chek Guide System